-Bus transportation is available to students living on campus who require it to access their training programs and more than adequate parking is available at each program and around the Residence Life facility.
+Transportation is available to students living on campus who require it to access their training programs and parking is available at the Residence Life facility and each program area.

-A maintenance staff from the division of Public Facilities is on site at all times providing timely and immediate repairs/remodels/ and maintenance.
+A maintenance staff from the Division of Public Facilities is on site at all times providing timely and immediate repairs/remodels/ and maintenance.